isbeorn/nina.docs/docs/tabs/equipment/camera.md

-The Filterwheel  Tab lets you connect an ASCOM-compatible filterwheel
+The Camera Tab lets you connect an ASCOM-compatible camera or one of the natively integrated drivers

 ![Camera](../../images/tabs/equipment_camera.png)